luoziqing99/AC215_ScienceTutor/README.md

 - GCS: [`gs://ac215-sciencetutor/ScienceQA-LLAVA`](https://console.cloud.google.com/storage/browser/ac215-sciencetutor/ScienceQA-LLAVA).
 For TA, please contact us for access.

 #### Data Versioning
 We additionally use `dvc` to version control the dataset.
 Specifically, `src/data_processing/ScienceQA-LLAVA.dvc` is the dvc file that tracks the reformatted dataset.
 The data is remotely tracked in GCS.
 To download the dataset, run `dvc pull` after cloning the repo.

+#### Other Containers
+##### Model Training Container

+##### Web Server Container
+This container serves as the frontend of our Science Tutor chatbot application.
+It handles HTTP requests, provides a user interface, and communicates with the chatbot logic component.
+In this milestone, it is a placeholder for future implementation.

+##### Chatbot Logic Container
+This container contains the core chatbot logic.
+It processes user messages received from the web server container, conducts inference with the model API and generates responses.
+In this milestone, it is a placeholder for future implementation.

+In addition to the existing containers, we may consider incorporating additional containers as the need arises.
+This may include a database container for the storage of user message data, and a recommendation engine container housing the logic for recommending posts or videos based on the questions user asked.